 Any.
 It can be your primary residence, secondary home, or investment property.
 Single family homes, condos, and even vacant land qualify for short sale.

 Unfortunately, a lot of agents claim to know how to complete short sales.
 90% of short sales are unsuccessful when an inexperienced agent is involved.
 We pride ourselves on being experienced with short sales and having established relationships with some of the largest lenders in the country.
 We have perfected our negotiating skills and meet the specific lender guidelines to have your short sale approved.

 Yes, in most cases, but time is of the essence, the quicker we can get in touch with the bank, the quicker we can get in touch with the bank, the quicker we can get the foreclosure stopped!

-In 2007, The Debt Relief Forgiveness Act and Debt Cancellation was passed.
-This allows homeowners to got through with a short sale on their property without tax consequences.
+In 2007, The Mortgage Forgiveness Debt Relief Act was passed.
+This allows homeowners to go through with a short sale on their property without tax consequences.